Fast and exact simulations of stochastic epidemics on static and temporal networks: Abstract

 \section{Abstract}

-Epidemic models on complex networks have been widely used to study how the social structure of a population affect the spreading of epidemics.
+Epidemic models on complex networks are widely used to assess how the social structure of a population affects epidemic spreading.
 However, their numerical simulation can be computationally heavy, especially for large networks.
-In this paper, we introduce NEXT-Net: a flexible implementation of the next reaction method for epidemic spreading on both static and temporal networks.
-By systematic tests on artificial and real-world networks, we find that NEXT-Net is substantially faster than alternative algorithms, while being exact.
-It permits, in particular, to efficiently simulate epidemics on networks with million of nodes on a standard computer.
-It is also versatile enough to simulate a broad range of epidemic models of temporal networks, including cases in which the network structure changes in response to the epidemic.
-Our code is implemented in C++ and accessible from Python and R, thus combining speed with user friendliness.
-Because of these features, our algorithm constitutes an ideal tool for a broad range of applications.
+In this paper, we introduce NEXT-Net: a flexible implementation of the next reaction method for simulating epidemic spreading on both static and temporal weighted networks.
+We find that NEXT-Net is substantially faster than alternative algorithms, while being exact.
+It permits, in particular, to efficiently simulate epidemics on networks with millions of nodes on a standard computer.
+It also permits simulating a broad range of epidemic models on temporal networks, including scenarios in which the network structure changes in response to the epidemic.
+NEXT-Net is implemented in C++ and accessible from Python and R, thus combining speed with user friendliness.
+These features make our algorithm an ideal tool for a broad range of applications.